sstefan5/phpjava/README.md

 folders and files
 ----------------------------------------------------------
-music.sql - exportul bazei de date initiale
+music.sql - the export of the initial database